springfall2008/batpred/docs/install.md

 You may initially want to set **select.predbat_mode** to *Monitor* to see how Predbat operates, e.g. by studying the [Predbat Plan](predbat-plan-card.md).
 In *Monitor* mode Predbat will monitor (but not change) the current inverter settings and predict the battery SoC based on predicted Solar Generation and House Load.<BR>
-NB: In _Monitor_ mode Predbat will _NOT_ plan any battery charge or discharge activity of its own, it will report on the current inverter charge & discharge settings, house load and solar generation.
+NB: In *Monitor* mode Predbat will *NOT* plan any battery charge or discharge activity of its own, it will report on the predicted battery charge level based on the current inverter charge & discharge settings, predicted house load and predicted solar generation.

 The recommended next step is to start Predbat planning your inverter charging and discharging activity but not (yet) make any changes to the inverter.
 This enables you to get a feel for the Predbat plan and [customise Predbat's settings](customisation.md) to meet your needs.